Mithila culture

 In this Saree Style, Saree covers upper body of women where they do not wear Blouse and the pallu of the saree is rotated around the neck and brought forward.
-In Maithil Drape of Mithila they used to take it like Odhni so that entire body gets covered since Maithil women didn't wear blouse and still In Mithila during Chhaith, the women of Mithila wear pure cotton Dhoti without stitching where women don't wear blouse which reflects the pure, Traditional Culture of Mithila.
-Usually crafted from pure cotton for daily use and from pure silk for more glamorous occasions, traditional attire for the women of Mithila includes Jamdani, Banarisi and Bhagalpuri and many more.
+In Maithil Drape of Mithila they used to take it like Odhni so that entire body gets covered since Maithil women didn't wear blouse and still In Mithila during Chhaith, the women of Mithila wear cotton Dhoti without stitching where women don't wear blouse which reflects the pure, Traditional Culture of Mithila.
+Usually crafted from pure cotton for daily use and from silk for more occasions, traditional attire for the women of Mithila includes Jamdani, Banarisi and Bhagalpuri and many more.

 Many festivals are celebrated throughout the year in Mithila.
 Chhaith, Durga Puja and Kali puja is celebrated as perhaps the most important of all the celebrations of Mithila.